vncnz/heimdallr/README.md

 - ~~Wob-like functionality~~ Done!
 - ~~Monitor and indicate mic/camera accesses~~ Done!
 - ~~Countdown~~ Done!
+- Listen to Niri events (WindowUrgencyChanged / FocusChanged) and add an indicator for windows in urgency state, something like `↓ WS 2` / `→ Firefox`

+### New functionalities - ideas

+- Add a temporary dedicated icon in the warnings block while system is disconnecting a disk
 - Add output configuration both on config file and as parameter
 - Show a resources resume for some time after receiving a dedicated command (something like [AVG 0.9 1.27 1.41] [MEM 73% / SWP 14%] [DSK 49%] and so on)?
 - Force a red frame border when battery is low, regardless of the settings?